 Chris Chapman - Trustee

-Chris recently retired as Managing Director of Andrews Estate Agents and is a board member of Andrews Charitable Trust - whose support in Advantage Africa’s early years enabled the charity to become established and develop its first projects in East Africa.
+Chris retired as Managing Director of Andrews Estate Agents in March 2018 where he was also a trustee of Andrews Charitable Trust (ACT) - whose support helped establish Advantage Africa and develop its first projects in East Africa.
 Chris joined Andrews in 1981 as a Mortgage Consultant, having previously been a Life Inspector.
-He has enjoyed a full career in financial services, working at Natwest, Leeds Permanent Building Society, National Mutual Life and then Andrews.
-He is also a Trustee of the charity Dementia Adventure Trust which he joined in August 2014 when they first recieved establishment funding from ACT.
+He has enjoyed a full career in financial services, working at NatWest, Leeds Permanent Building Society, National Mutual Life and then Andrews.
+Chris is also a Trustee of the charity Dementia Adventure Trust which he joined in August 2014 when they first recieved establishment funding from ACT.